Croatian Photographic Tour

 Photo taken from Porporela (breakwater wall).
 Dubrovnik (formerly Ragusa), a city state then a Republic with Roman/Illyrian origins.

-DAY 10 27th of SEPTEMBER – SATURDAY
+DAY 10 4th of OCTOBER – SATURDAY

 Dubrovnik's Stradun

 We will walk the fortified stone walls of Dubrovnik and explore the ancient streets of the old town centre.
+Optional trip to the island of Mljet or other neighbouring islands.

 Fortified stone walls of Dubrovnik